kcat/openal-soft/README.md

 linear algebra, which can be useful for 3D calculations.

 Java Bindings:
+* [LWJGL](https://github.com/LWJGL/lwjgl3), the Lightweight Java Game Library, includes Java bindings for the OpenAL API, usable with OpenAL Soft.
 * [JOAL](https://jogamp.org/joal/www/), part of the JogAmp project, includes Java bindings for the OpenAL API, usable with OpenAL Soft.
 It also includes a higher level Sound3D Toolkit API and utility functions to make easier use of OpenAL features and capabilities.

+Kotlin Bindings:
+* [Multiplatform OpenAL](https://git.karmakrafts.dev/kk/multiplatform-openal), developed for the Kleaver project, includes Kotlin/Native bindings for the OpenAL API, based on OpenAL Soft with support for Windows, Linux, macOS, iOS and Android.

 Python Bindings:
 * [PyOpenAL](https://pypi.org/project/PyOpenAL/).
 Also includes methods to play